rust-lang/rust/guide.md

 ## Type inference

-First of all, implementation of type inference in rust analyzer was spearheaded by [@flodiebold]. [#327] was an awesome Christmas present, thank you, Florian!
+First of all, implementation of type inference in rust-analyzer was spearheaded by [@flodiebold]. [#327] was an awesome Christmas present, thank you, Florian!

 Type inference runs on per-function granularity and uses the patterns we've